DFStewart/Udacity/SDCND/Project 5/README.md

 This is the Writeup/README file.

+Note that I provided 2 IPython notebooks, one with most of the code executed so that important outputs are displayed and another with just the code unevaluated.
+This was due to the size of the notebook with all the code executed and output images displayed.

+* P5.ipynb - this is the code with most of the cells executed, it is large
+* P5_justcode.ipynb - this is just the code, it is very small

 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.